traefik/hub-apiportal-ui/README.md

 - Build the Docker image using `make image`
 - Create a Kubernetes Deployment using the new image
 - Expose this deployment behind a Kubernetes Service
-- Update your APIPortal and set the `spec.ui.service` field to the Kubernetes service
+- Update your APIPortal CRD and set the `spec.ui.service` field to the Kubernetes service

 A sample Deployment and Service can be found in [manifest.yaml](./manifest.yaml "Link to example manifest file").